 Milk Got a Makeover

 MyPlate isn't just about what's on the plate.
 Drinks count too.
-The latest rule now allows schools to offer 1% flavored milk to encourage milk intake, in addition to unflavored fat-free and low-fat options.
-To help kids get even more of the bone-building calcium they need, schools also are jumping on the growing popularity of low-fat yogurt, serving up low-fat yogurt cups and parfaits and even yogurt-based dips.
+The latest rule now allows schools to offer 1% flavored milk to encourage drinking milk, in addition to unflavored fat-free and low-fat options.

 Getting Financial Assistance

-If you're having trouble paying for your children's lunch, your family may be eligible for free or reduced cost lunches through the USDA.
+If you're having trouble paying for your child's lunch, your family may be eligible for free or reduced cost lunches through the USDA.
 Income eligibility guidelines can be found on the USDA's website.
-If your family meets the income guidelines and you have not yet filled out an application, be sure to request one from the school.
-If your child has medical or other special dietary needs, talk to the school foodservice director about accommodations.
+If your family meets the income guidelines and you have not yet filled out an application, be sure to request one from your child's school.
+If your child has medical condition or other special dietary needs, talk to the school foodservice director about accommodations.
 Want to know more about what's happening in your child's school?
 Get to know your foodservice and nutrition staff!

 Find a Nutrition Expert